ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 #### Hispanic Ethnicity and Educational Attainment: Results

 Within the Hispanic Ethnicity and Educational Attainment page of the dashboard, the following plots were generated in order to show which Hispanic ethnic subgroup had the highest proportion of individuals reporting an educational attainment of a high school diploma or greater.
 Much like in the previous section, there were some general trends present across all years, but enough variability in them that make it relevant to present the trends by year.
-One limitation of these results is the lack of available data present for the Salvadorian and Dominican populations for years 2010-2013, since that specific data was not collected prior to 2014.
+One limitation that is important of the  results presented here is the lack of available data present for the Salvadorian and Dominican populations for years 2010-2013, since that specific data was not collected prior to 2014.
+This is where much of the variability in the trends comes from, since it changes what group has the lowest rates of educational attainment.

-**2010**
+From 2010 to 2013, the population with the highest proportion of individuals with a completed high school education or greater was the Non Hispanic population.
+Within the Hispanic ethnic group, the highest attaining subgroup was the Cuban population, followed by the Puerto Rican and Other Hispanic populations.
+The population with the lowest proportion of high school and college educated individuals was the Mexican population.
+The plots used to come to this conclusion are presented below.

 ![US Non Hispanic Educational Attainment in 2010](images/nhxedu2010.png)